jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 After two full seasons of outdoor swimming (one in a wetsuit and one without) and now well into the third (so far, without) I'll summarise the kit I've found useful.

 * Try Speedo Endurance+ or similar costumes; personally I like their aqua-shorts, but they're available in various cuts, both men's and women's.
 The fabric is tougher than other trunks and snug fitting.
-If you normally swim in baggy swim shorts you won't appreciate quite how horrific loose fabric shorts are until you've swum in decent trunks.
+If you normally swim in baggy swim shorts you won't appreciate how horrific loose fabric shorts are until you've swum in decent trunks.
 * Buy a wetsuit.
 Cold water swimming is amazing and you should try it, but if you live in the north of England and enjoy longer swims, realistically you are going to be a whole lot more comfortable in a wetsuit.
 * Find a bright coloured silicone hat that covers your ears.
 * Consider a tow-float.
 They're reassuring, and mandatory at many organised events and venues.
 Weigh up whether you want more storage vs a lighter, compact model.